Mindful Breathing Exercises for Beginners

 Mindfulness Breathing Exercises at a Glance

 These are informal breath exercises for mindfulness, not a requirement to sit through a full formal meditation.
-A phone timer set for three minutes is enough.
+Three quiet minutes beside the refrigerator hum, with a warm coffee mug in your palms, can be enough.

 Suggested image caption: Beginner mindful breathing exercises can be practiced sitting in a chair, standing, walking, or pausing between daily tasks.